 Michael Th.
 Rassias

-Since September 1, 2015, I am a Postdoctoral researcher at the Institute of Mathematics of the University of Zürich and a visiting researcher at the Program in Interdisciplinary Studies of the Institute for Advanced Study, Princeton.
+I am currently a Latsis Foundation Senior Fellow at the University of Zürich (co-funded by the University of Zürich and the Latsis Foundation).
+Since September 1, 2015 I have been a researcher with teaching duties (I have also been Forschungskredit researcher for 2016-17) at the Institute of Mathematics of the University of Zürich and a visiting researcher at the Program in Interdisciplinary Studies of the Institute for Advanced Study, Princeton.

-During the academic year 2014-2015, I was a Postdoctoral researcher of the Department of Mathematics of Princeton University and the Department of Mathematics of ETH-Zürich, conducting research at Princeton with support granted from ETH-Zürich.
-While at Princeton, I collaborated with Professor John F. Nash, Jr. for the preparation of the volume entitled “Open Problems in Mathematics”, Springer (Notices, AMS / IAS / BBC Radio interview).
+During the academic year 2014-2015, I was a postdoctoral researcher at the Department of Mathematics of Princeton University and the Department of Mathematics of ETH-Zürich, conducting research at Princeton with support granted from ETH-Zürich.
+While at Princeton, I collaborated with John F. Nash, Jr. for the preparation of the volume entitled “Open Problems in Mathematics”, Springer, 2016 (Notices, AMS / IAS / BBC Radio interview).

 I received my Ph.D. in Mathematics from ETH-Zürich in September 2014.
-Supervisor: Professor Emmanuel Kowalski.
+Supervisors: Professor Emmanuel Kowalski and Professor Helmut Maier.
 Dissertation title: Analytic investigation of cotangent sums related to the Riemann zeta function.

 I received my Master of Advanced Study in Mathematics (Part III of the Mathematical Tripos) from the University of Cambridge in July 2011.

 I did my undergraduate studies in Greece at the School of Electrical and Computer Engineering of the National Technical University of Athens, obtaining a Diploma in March 2010.